yupryanya/bas-demo/README.md

 ### <a name="about-system"></a>About

+> :warning: This testing project is for demonstration purposes only and covers only a limited part of the overall functionality.
+>
+> The primary goal is to showcase some aspects of my expertise in Java testing and related technologies.

-Welcome to my demo Java test automation project designed for a web-based client-server analytics system.
+It designed for a web-based client-server analytics system.
 This system handles data related to buildings and other objects of the urban environment.

 ### Contents